The Villa at San Mateo

 Pros

-• pro The Villa offers daily activities for residents.
+• pro The Villa offers helpful, welcoming staff and daily activities for residents.

-• pro Kim Nelson provides outstanding tours and is a consummate real estate professional.
+• pro Kim Nelson provides outstanding tours of the facilities and is a consummate real estate professional.

-• pro The monthly activity calendar offers fun, engaging activities that encourage socializing.
+• pro The monthly activity calendar offers fun, engaging activities that encourage socializing with neighbors.

-• pro The interior decor adds flair, and the exterior palm trees by the pool create a vacation-like, relaxing atmosphere.
+• pro The interior decor adds a flair of extravagance, and the pool area creates a vacation-like, relaxing atmosphere.

-• pro The venue for recitals is bright, clean, and warm, with residents being welcoming and encouraging.
+• pro The venue for events is bright, clean, and spacious, with warm, welcoming residents and guests.

-• pro The Villa is a warm, loving, and welcoming gem with a beautiful pool and lots of activities.
+• pro The Villa is a warm, loving, and welcoming gem with excellent staff, a beautiful pool, and lots of activities.

 Cons

-• pro The reviewer describes the facility as "low-frills," implying limited amenities.
+• pro The reviewer described the facility as "low-frills," but everything they needed was available.

 Review